Event Sourcing

 - Store all the events related to an entity as a

-- This way, the information is
+sequence of events - This way, the information is

-- These events must be stored in another database in the exact order that they were applied
+append only - These events must be stored in another database in the exact order that they were applied

 Querying information